Jose Trevino Player Props: Yankees vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 23rd in the league with a collective 8.4 strikeouts per nine innings.
+- The Dodgers pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Dodgers' 4.45 team ERA ranks 20th among all league pitching staffs.
+- The Dodgers' 4.48 team ERA ranks 21st across all league pitching staffs.

-- The Dodgers rank 22nd in baseball in home runs allowed (71 total, 1.2 per game).
+- Dodgers pitchers combine to rank 23rd in baseball in home runs surrendered (75 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.